 Garden Growers are volunteers who grow and sell an assortment of plants in our retail nursery.
 They promote the use of native and other regionally appropriate plants and raise funds for the Garden through daily sales and the spring and fall plant sales.
 A comprehensive, eight-week training program, taught by expert staff, volunteers, and local professionals, involves hands-on activities and lectures that teach the essentials of operating a successful nursery.

 Landscape for Life

 Our newest certificate program was developed at the Ladybird Johnson Wildflower Center.
-Five classes cover all aspects of sustainable landscape, including soil and water resources, plant choices, and design and installation.
+Five weekday or three weekend classes cover all aspects of sustainable landscape, including soil and water resources, plant choices, and design and installation.
 We focus on the use of native plants in creating drought-tolerant, ecologically healthy home gardens.